-Upgrades and Maintenance
+- Upgrades and Maintenance

 All logged events can be sent to the dashboard or to connected systems via webhooks.
 Site administrators can create custom system management dashboards or populate existing dashboards with metrics from the Scoro API.

-Scoro does not limit the size of the logs, the logs are removed from the system after three years.
+Scoro does not limit the size of the logs.
+The logs are removed from the system after three years.

-Scoro backups sites’ database and files daily.
+Scoro client sites’ databases and files are backed up daily.

-Scoro supports File Transfer Protocol (FTP), Dropbox and GoogleDrive for external file storage.
+Scoro supports File Transfer Protocol (FTP/SFTP), Dropbox, and Google Drive for external file storage.

 Scoro can be used with any modern web browser.